glutamatt/go-teleinfo-prom-exporter/README.md

 # go-teleinfo-prom-exporter

-## Gather Power consumption 💡⚡ (in France), Temperature 🌡☀❄ , Humidity  💧💦 (in and outside the 🏡 house 🏕 ) with a Raspberry PI
+## Gather And Graph 📈📉📊 : Power consumption 💡⚡ (in France), Temperature 🌡☀❄ , Humidity  💧💦 (in and outside the 🏡 house 🏕 ) with a Raspberry PI

 #### pour regler le port serie correctement sur le fichier /dev/serial0 (se fait programmaticly en go)